 Acne is an inflammatory skin condition caused by the western diet and its impact on metabolic pathways and the skin microbiome.
-It appears at puberty but increasingly is extending into the mid-’30s in men and women.
-It is a metabolic disease caused by the western diet as it does not occur in populations outside of this dietary habit.
+It appears at puberty but increasingly extends into the mid-’30s in men and women.
+It is a metabolic disease caused by the western diet, as it does not occur in populations outside this dietary habit.

 Acne affects the hair follicles and pores in the skin.
-Under the surface of the skin, these both connect to oil glands that produce sebum.
-Acne’s primary cause is increased turnover of skin cells and blockage of the pores, increased oil production, and bacteria’s overgrowth.
+Under the skin’s surface, these connect to oil glands that produce sebum.
+Acne’s primary cause is increased turnover of skin cells and blockage of the pores, increased oil production, and bacteria overgrowth.

 - Increased cell turnover and accumulation of exfoliated cells lead to obstruction of the hair/oil follicle.
 In addition, high sebum production builds up in the obstructed follicle to form a plug or comedones (blackheads, whiteheads).

 - This obstructed oil-rich follicle is the perfect environment for the Cutibacterium acnes (C. acnes)bacteria to overgrow, creating inflamed papules or pustules (pimples).

 - As the inflamed contents of the now obstructed hair/oil follicle cannot escape, painful nodules can form deep in the skin: nodular acne.

 - Or result in the destruction of the follicle with the release of inflamed contents into the dermis.

 - With further destruction, inflamed, tender cysts with slow healing with scarring, the result; is cystic acne.

 Cutibacterium acnes the bacteria are formally known as Propionibacterium acnes – even bacteria can change their name!